Agoric/documentation/main/guides/zoe/proposal.md

 rather than a [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number))

 ::: warning Note
-It's important to understand that Amounts are just descriptions of assets with no intrinsic value.
-[Payments](/reference/ertp-api/payment.md) hold actual digital assets.
+Amounts are just _descriptions_ of assets, and have no intrinsic value of their own.
+In contrast, [Payments](/reference/ertp-api/payment.md) hold actual digital assets.
 :::

-**exit** specifies how the offer can be can cancelled.
+**exit** specifies how the offer can be cancelled.
 It must conform to one of three shapes:
 - `{ onDemand: null }`: (Default) The offering party can cancel on demand.
 - `{ waived: null }`: The offering party can't cancel and relies entirely on the smart contract to promptly finish their offer.
 - `{ afterDeadline: deadlineDetails }`: The offer is automatically cancelled after a deadline,